 Taplin Road was originally called Spring Valley Road – the old Spring Valley Schoolhouse dating from 1894 still stands next to Taplin Road.
 He sold his dairy in 1884 to his sons John and William – who ran the dairy until about 1940.

-The Taplins have a strong connection with one of the Napa Valley’s early vineyard owners, the Lewelling family.
+The Taplin’s have a strong connection with one of the Napa Valley’s early vineyard owners, the Lewelling family.
 One must start with prominent horticulturist John Lewelling; John came to the Napa Valley in 1864 and purchased property in St. Helena from George Yount (Yountville’s namesake).
-He grew several hundred acres of grapes and and also numerous other fruit trees.
-When John Lewelling died, the California Horticultural Society declared him to be “The Father of California Horticulture”.
+He grew several hundred acres of grapes and also numerous other fruit trees.
+When John Lewelling died, the California Horticultural Society declared him to be “The Father of California Horticulture.”
 His decedents continue to farm Lewelling Vineyards directly next to Taplin Vineyards.

 —

 Fifth generation Napa Valley residents and great-great-grandsons of John Taplin – Stephen Taplin and his brother Bill own 28 acres in St. Helena near the lower reaches of the Mayacamas mountains off of Lewelling Lane.
-Twenty six acres are planted to various clones of Cabernet Sauvignon.
+Twenty-six acres are planted to various clones of Cabernet Sauvignon.
 Their sister Melinda was an original partner; tragically she passed away in 2015 from breast cancer; a rosé is made every year in her honor and 100% of the profits from this wine are donated to Breast Cancer Research.

 The Taplin and Lewelling families were joined through marriage when Stephen and Bill’s grandfather Albert Taplin married their grandmother, Ethel Lewelling.
 Today both families (along with cousins, the Wights) still own significant acreage in this part of St. Helena.
 In addition to Taplin Cellars – the families also separately operate several other wine brands including Lewelling and Hayfork.
 The wine brand Trivium is no longer being produced.

 With that said, they do have plenty of room to grow the production of their estate wine.
 Currently most of the grapes from the Taplin Vineyard are sold to premium wineries including Caymus and Orin Swift.
-Those wineries source the same blocks each year; so does Taplin – they source merely from several rows in one of the rockiest, gravelly parts of their vineyard.
+Those wineries source the same blocks each year; so, does Taplin – they source merely from several rows in one of the rockiest, gravelly parts of their vineyard.
 Who better to manage their vineyard then family – conveniently, their cousin Doug Wight has his own vineyard management company.
 Their vineyard borders both Hall Estate and Lewelling Estate.

-This wine is meant to be paired not only with cheese but with food.
 Growing up in the valley the three Taplin children were surrounded by fresh seasonal produce.
 Their mother Alice was a nutritionist who kept a close eye on their diet – eating healthy was and remains an integral part of their lifestyle.

 The name “terra 9” is meaningful to the family – and is certainly a tribute to terroir.
 Their father used to say his grandfather would tell him their property is 9 parts rock and 1 part soil.
 The nearby Mayacamas mountains and ancient stream beds are the origins of this.